How to Choose Your First Pair of Boxing Gloves: The Beginner’s Ultimate Guide

 Padding Type Feel & Protection Best Use Notes

-• Engineered/Microfiber synthetic shell
+• Microfiber synthetic shell

 • Multi-layer foam padding

-• Velcro closure for easy on/off
+• Velcro closure

-• Genuine leather shell
+• Genuine leather

-• Expect a short break-in period
+• Short break-in period

-Quick Pick: Sensitive Knuckles
+For Sensitive Knuckles

 Closure: Velcro vs. Lace-Up